slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"No matter what he does, every person on earth plays a central role in the history of the world.
 And normally he doesn’t know it."
 -- Paulo Coelho*

-> *"You will earn the respect of all if you begin earning the respect of yourself."
--- Rufus*

 ### On gratitude

-> *"If you concentrate on what you don’t have, you will never, ever have enough."
+> *"Gratitude is not only the greatest of virtues, but the parent of all the others."
--- Oprah Winfrey*
+-- Cicero*

 You opened two gifts this morning: your eyes.

-Being grateful is looking up.
 Play the cards you are dealt.
 And sometimes you will be dealt bad cards.

+Being grateful is looking up.
 Don’t forget that a group of people blazed the trail we’re enjoying, and another group continues to maintain it.

-> *"Gratitude is not only the greatest of virtues, but the parent of all the others."
--- Cicero*

 > *"Dead people receive more flowers than the living ones because regret is stronger than gratitude."
 -- Anne Frank*